7 Tips From Real Moms on Working From Home With Kids (and Doing It Well)

 6. Make Daily To-Do Lists

-“Know what you’re trying to accomplish,” says Ellie Hirsch, who runs the blog Mommy Masters for fellow “mompreneurs.”
+“Know what you’re trying to accomplish,” says Ellie Hirsch, who used to run a blog for “mompreneurs.”
 “If you go through the week and say, ‘Whenever I’ll get to it, I’ll get to it,’ you will mostly likely not get to it.”